Waboodoo/HTTP-Shortcuts/docs/scripting.md

 sendTCPPacket([0x68, 0x65, 0x6C, 0x6C, 0x6F], 'example.com', 4242);
 ```

-If you want to listen for incoming data from the TCP connection, you can specify so by passing in a configuration object as the fourth parameter.
+If you want to listen for incoming data from the TCP connection, you can specify so by passing in a configuration object as the fourth argument.
 This object may have the following fields:

 - `read`: If set to "text", all incoming data is read as text and returned as a string.
 If set to "line", only a single line of text is read and returned as a string.
 If not specified, nothing is read and `null` is returned.
 - `timeout`: The time in milliseconds after which the socket is automatically closed.
 Must be at most 30000, defaults to 3000.
 If `read` is set to "text" and this timeout is hit, all data that was read until that point is returned.